TheBigW/DRC/README.md

 for installation just copy all files to HOME/.local/share/rhythmbox/plugins/DRC

 TODO:           add ui for target curve adaptation
-Limitations:    recording is hardcoded for devices that support S32_LE 32 bit recording format
+Limitations:    -recording is hardcoded for devices that support S32_LE 32 bit recording format
+		-for devices with multiple input chanels: it is hardcoded to channel '2' (arecord -c2)